nguyenhuuduy6592/defituna-pnl/ENHANCEMENT-PLAN.md

 - Ensure proper handling of push notifications if implemented
 - Validate PWA implementation using Lighthouse audits

-## 12. Create PnL card showcase
+## 12. Create PnL Card Showcase

 **Priority: High**
 **Status: Not Started**

 ### Description
 Implement a visually appealing and informative PnL card system that showcases position performance in an easily digestible format.
+The cards should be shareable, exportable, and contain comprehensive position details in a visually appealing layout.

 ### Implementation Notes

-- Design responsive card layout with key metrics
+#### Core Features
+- Add a "Share Position" button next to each position in the PositionsList component
+- Implement a modal/overlay system to display the PnL card when clicked
+- Position cards should be responsive and maintain aspect ratio for sharing

+#### Card Content
+- Position identifier and timestamp
+- Current PnL value with percentage change
+- Entry and current price
+- Position size and leverage
-- Include visual indicators for profit/loss status
+- Visual indicators for profit (green) or loss (red) status
-- Add interactive elements for detailed view
+- Token/pair information with icons
+- Platform/protocol identifier

+#### Technical Implementation
+- Create a new React component `PnLCard` with styled-components or CSS modules
+- Use html2canvas or similar library for image export functionality
-- Implement smooth animations for updates
+- Implement QR code generation using qrcode.react
-- Create filtering and sorting options
-- Support both light and dark themes
+  - QR code should link to the current site
-- Optimize for mobile viewing
+  - Include proper error handling for QR generation
-- Add share functionality for individual cards
+- Add copy to clipboard functionality for sharing links
-- Include performance sparklines or mini-charts
+- Implement image download in PNG format
+  - Maintain high resolution for social media sharing
+  - Include proper file naming convention with position details

+#### Export Options
+- Download as PNG button with high resolution export
+- Copy to clipboard button for direct sharing
+- Share button with native share API integration where supported

+#### Design Requirements
-- Implement card grouping by strategy or asset type
+- Implement a clean, modern card design
+- Use consistent typography and spacing
+- Follow existing app theme and color scheme
+- Ensure proper contrast for readability
+- Implement loading states and error handling

+#### Performance Considerations
+- Lazy load card generation components
+- Optimize image generation and export process
+- Implement proper loading states during export